Privacy Protection via Joint Real and Reactive Load Shaping in Smart Grids: Problem Formulation

 \subsubsection{Minimizing Monetary Cost}

-Monetary cost ($O_3$) is defined as the product of metered real energy ($\Delta^t \cdot p^m_{t}$) and the price of electricity at time slot $t$ ($c^p_t$) as expressed in~\eqref{eq:o3}.
-Since the reactive power is not billed to residential consumers, its cost is not added to the formulation.
+In a traditional SG, reactive power usage is not billed to residential consumers.
+Therefore, the monetary cost is based only on the real power.
+In particular, the monetary cost ($O_3$) is defined as the product of metered real energy ($\Delta^t \cdot p^m_{t}$) and the price of electricity in time slot $t$ ($c^p_t$), and stated as

 Note that in~\eqref{eq:o3}, no penalty function is added for $p^{cb}_t$, $p^{db}_t$, $q^{cc}_t$, and $q^{dc}_t$ since this penalty is already implied when~\eqref{eq:o3} is minimized along with the constraints~\eqref{eq:cons12} and~\eqref{eq:cons14}.
-The charge/discharge inefficiencies of the battery and the capacitor given in~\eqref{eq:cons12} and~\eqref{eq:cons14} result in higher $p^m_{t}$ if the battery or the capacitor is charged and discharged at the same time slot.
+The charge/discharge inefficiencies of the battery and the capacitor given in~\eqref{eq:cons12} and~\eqref{eq:cons14} result in higher $p^m_{t}$ if the battery or the capacitor is charged and discharged in the same time slot.
 Since~\eqref{eq:o3} is minimizing $p^m_{t}$, the optimal solution of this objective yields mutually exclusive charge/discharge events.